developerharsh/Ordering-app/README.md

 # Ordering-app
-It's a android based coffee ordering app
+It's a android based coffee ordering app.
 To run the app import the project into android studio.